-Scholarships and awards are administered through the School of Law Office of Student Affairs, unless otherwise noted, and are awarded on an annual basis subject to the availability of funds.
-All current and incoming students are considered for the School of Law Merit Scholarships automatically.
-Applications for all other scholarships are emailed to every student during the Fall, and awarded for the Spring Term.
-Applications are also available in the Office of Student Affairs once they are emailed out in the Fall.
+Donor Scholarships and awards are administered through the School of Law Office of Student Affairs, unless otherwise noted, and are awarded on an annual basis subject to the availability of funds.
+Applications donor scholarships are made available to every student during the Fall, and funds are typically awarded for the Spring Term.
+Contact the Student Affairs office for additional information.

 Jacqueline Allee Smith Scholarship